Yamboy1/DiscordMarkupLanguage/README.md

 ```

 <h5>This is the end of our documentation.
-If you find an issue, please let us know on our support server, <a href="https://discord.gg/DPqH5dW">found here</a></h5>.
+If you find an error, please submit a pull request!
+If you need further support, please <a href="https://discord.gg/DPqH5dW">Join our Discord server</a> or <a href="mailto:dml@revokedowl.xyz">Email about this project</a>.

 <h2>Discord Markup Language</h4>
 <h3>By: RevokedOwl Studios</h2>